 - have a low platelet count

 - experience thyroid disease

 The Bottom Line

 Excessive hair loss has been a serious concern to many people due to many factors.
-The Spa at Aestique offers Platelet-Rich Plasma (PRP), a concentrated autologous preparation of platelets and the associated growth factors in a small plasma volume.
-Ultimately, the PRP therapy in hair loss amplifies the body’s naturally occurring healing mechanism, thus stimulating the growth of new hair follicles.
+The Spa at Aestique offers Natural Growth Factor Injections, a concentrated autologous preparation of platelets and the associated growth factors in a small plasma volume.
+Ultimately, the Natural Growth Factor Injections therapy in hair loss amplifies the body’s naturally occurring healing mechanism, thus stimulating the growth of new hair follicles.